Alfi shares tumble from record, 'meme stock' Torchlight also sinks

-June 23 (Reuters) - Shares of retail darlings Alfi Inc (ALF.O) and Torchlight Energy (TRCH.O) were both down more than 20% on Wednesday, highlighting the wild ride facing investors in so-called meme stocks in a year that has thrown the spotlight on individual traders.
+(Reuters) - Shares of retail darlings Alfi Inc and Torchlight Energy were both down more than 20% on Wednesday, highlighting the wild ride facing investors in so-called meme stocks in a year that has thrown the spotlight on individual traders.

 Shares of software firm Alfi were last down 24.4% at $12.32 after more than doubling in price to close at $16.29 in the previous session.